origamitower/folktale/docs/source/en/core/adt/derivations/equality.md

 ## How complex equality works?

 The values in an ADT aren't always a JS primitive, such as numbers and strings.
-Setoid's `equals` method handles these in two different ways:
+Equality's `equals` method handles these in two different ways:

-  - If the values are a setoid, then the values are compared using the left Setoid's `equals` method.
-This means that if all values are setoids or primitives, then deep equality just works.
+  - If the values implement Equality, then the values are compared using the left's `equals` method.
+This means that if all values implement Equality or are primitives, deep equality just works.

-  - If the values are not a setoid, the provided equality comparison is used to compare both values.
+  - If the values do not implement Equaity, the provided equality comparison is used to compare both values.
 By default, this comparison just uses reference equality, so it's the equivalent of `a === b`.

 Here's an example::

-    const { data, setoid } = require('folktale/core/adt');
+    const { data, derivations } = require('folktale/core/adt');
     const { Id } = data('Id', {
       Id(value){ return { value } }
-    }).derive(setoid);
+    }).derive(derivations.equality);

-    // This is fine, because all values are either Setoids or primitives Id(Id(1)).equals(Id(Id(1))); // ==> true
+    // This is fine, because all values implement Equality or are primitives Id(Id(1)).equals(Id(Id(1))); // ==> true

     // This is not fine, because it compares `[1] === [1]`